maria-pedroto/basic_distribution/README.md

-# basic distribution plots example
-Basic Distributions Plots in Shiny
+# Simple Example in Shiny to Plot different Distributions in R